TheDarkMandalorian/Space-Scanner/README.md

 # About Outer Space

-Outer Space is turn-base 4X multiplayer on-line strategy game.
 Your goal is to become an Imperator of the Galaxy, racing other human players for supremacy via diplomacy, economic strength of you empire and research.
 And if all other means fail, you may subdue your neighbours with you powerful fleets and superior strategic thinking.

 ## Getting started
 The ```outerspace``` project consists of two big parts.
-One is graphic client, providing everything player needs to enjoy the game.
-Then there is a server side, with game server itself and AI framework.
+One is graphic client, providing everything player needs.
+Then there is a server side, with the server itself and AI framework.

 ### Installation
 #### Requirements